cloudfoundry-attic/cf-openstack-validator/docs/extensions.md

 ### Track OpenStack Resources

 The validator offers a central handling of OpenStack resources that are created during test runs.
 It takes care of cleaning up all resources at the end of a test run.
-The user can configure to skip this cleanup for debugging purposes (see [environment variables](../README.md#environment-variables)).
+The user can configure to skip this cleanup for debugging purposes (`--skip-cleanup`).
 Any leftover resources are reported at the end of the test run.

 To hook into this resource management, every extension can create a [ResourceTracker](../lib/validator/api/resource_tracker.rb).